collocations.org

 past, preceding, previous, recent

-The event has not proved popular in past years. | They had met once the previous year.
+The event has not proved popular in past years.

-current | coming, following, future, next
+coming, ensuing, following, future, next, subsequent

-We have high hopes for the coming year. | She died the following year. | We aim to do even better in future years.
+We aim to do even better in future years.

-consecutive, successive
+consecutive, straight, successive

 She won the race for the third successive year.

-alternate | intervening
+alternate

 new

-We''re going skiing early in the new year.
+We're going skiing early in the new year.

-final
+final (esp.
+BrE)

 final-year university students

-golden, good, happy, memorable, momentous
+banner (AmE), golden, good, great, happy, profitable

 the golden years of motoring